Treatments and Conditions

-At the OHSU Spine Center we offer a full range of treatment options for scoliosis, from physical therapy and exercise to surgical treatment.
-The right treatment for you depends on the type of scoliosis, your age and how long you've had symptoms.
+At the OHSU Spine Center we offer a full range of conservative (non-surgical) and surgical treatment options for children and adults with scoliosis.
+Our scoliosis doctors will determine the right treatment for you, depending on your age, the type of scoliosis you have, and how long you have been experiencing symptoms.

-Your doctor might recommend surgery to correct the scoliosis.
-In scoliosis surgery, your doctor attaches tiny metal hooks or screws to the spine and attaches them to small rods to straighten the spinal curve.
+In scoliosis surgery, surgeons attach tiny metal hooks or screws to the spine and connect those hooks or screws to small rods to straighten the spinal curve.

 If you are 50 or older, arthritis in your lower spine can cause scoliosis.
 This is called degenerative scoliosis and can cause leg pain and sometimes leg weakness.
 Degenerative scoliosis can be treated several different ways.
 Spinal fusion, a surgical procedure that helps hold the spine straight, may be used to treat degenerative scoliosis.